Gina is a natural health coach who helps others create a life that is balanced, healthy, and fun.

 - Add the water or vegetable broth.
 If you're making a vegetarian dish, then add vegetable broth or water.
 If you are going to add smoked meats like turkey or pork, this would be the time to add them to the pot.

-- Add 1 can diced tomatoes.
-I love to use the diced tomatoes that have the Italian seasonings already in it, although I add those as well.
+- Add 1 can of diced tomatoes.
+I love to use the diced tomatoes that have the Italian seasonings already in them, although I add those as well.

 - Add in lentils, basil, oregano, thyme, rosemary, chili powder, crushed red pepper, lemon juice, salt, and pepper.
 Taste and add more seasonings to your liking.

 - After simmering for 35 minutes, add the moringa leaves and powder.

 - Add the asparagus beans or your choice of green beans.